GuanceCloud/datakit/internal/export/doc/en/inputs/doc-logging.md

 ## Preface {#head}

-Log collection is an important item of Guance Cloud Datakit, which processes the actively collected or passively received log data and finally uploads it to the Guance Cloud center.
+Log collection is an important item of <<<custom_key.brand_name>>> Datakit, which processes the actively collected or passively received log data and finally uploads it to the <<<custom_key.brand_name>>> center.
 Log collection can be divided into "network stream data" and "local disk file" according to data sources.

 ### Network Flow Data {#network}